Mr. McKee’s work focuses on litigation.

 Admitted: 1993, South Carolina; 1994, Maine and U.S. District Court, District of Maine; 1995, U.S. Court of Appeals, First Circuit; 1999, U.S. Supreme Court

 Education: University of Maine School of Law, J.D., 1993; University of Maine, B.A., summa cum laude, 1989

 Member: Maine Association of Criminal Defense Lawyers (Member, Board of Directors, 1995-1998; 2003-present; President 2006-2008; Treasurer, 2018-present); Kennebec County Bar Association (President, 2006-2008); National Association of Criminal Defense Lawyers; Maine Trial Lawyers Association (Member, Board of Governors, 2006-2012); American Association for Justice.

 Military: Captain, J.A.G.
 Corps, Maine Army National Guard, 1996 – 2004

-Speaker / Presenter / Faculty at Maine Association of Criminal Defense Lawyers Annual Seminar, Criminal Legislative and Case Law Changes, 2006 – present; Maine State Bar Association Legal Year in Review, Criminal Legislative Changes, 2005 – present; Maine Trial Lawyers Association Litigation Institute, 2008; Maine Trial Lawyers Association Evidence Series, 2007; Maine Trial Lawyers Association, College of Trial Advocacy, 2011, 2016; Maine Commission on Indigent Legal Services Training Seminar, 2011; Maine Licensed Private Investigators Association, Annual Seminar, 2011.
+Speaker / Presenter / Faculty: Presenter, Maine Association of Criminal Defense Lawyers Annual Seminar, Criminal Legislative and Case Law Changes, 2006 – present; Presenter, Maine State Bar Association Legal Year in Review, Criminal Legislative Changes, 2005 – present; Faculty, Maine Trial Lawyers Association Litigation Institute, 2008; Presenter, Maine Trial Lawyers Association Evidence Series, 2007; Faculty, Maine Trial Lawyers Association, College of Trial Advocacy, 2011, 2016, 2019; Presenter, Maine Commission on Indigent Legal Services Training Seminar, 2011; Presenter, Maine Licensed Private Investigators Association, Annual Seminar, 2011.